Stone pseudovarieties: Stone pseudovarieties and relatively free Stone topological algebras

 \subsection{Relatively free Stone topological algebras}

 Given a topological space $X$ and a Stone pseudovariety \Cl S, an \emph{\Cl S-free Stone topological algebra over~$X$} is given by a continuous generating mapping $\iota:X\to S$ into a Stone topological algebra $S$ which is residually \Cl S and such that, for every continuous mapping $\varphi:X\to T$ into a member $T$ of~\Cl S, there is a unique continuous homomorphism $\hat{\varphi}:S\to T$ such that $\hat{\varphi}\circ\iota=\varphi$.
-Usually, the mapping $\iota$ is understood from the context and we simply refer to $S$ as a \Cl S-free Stone topological algebra.
+Usually, the mapping $\iota$ is understood from the context and we simply refer to $S$ as an \Cl S-free Stone topological algebra.

 The proof of the next result gives a construction for free Stone topological algebras relative to Stone pseudovarieties.
+The construction is nothing but the usual realization of an inverse limit in the topological or algebraic context.
+Since our considerations on Stone topological algebras go beyond the standard setting, the details of the proof are presented for the sake of completeness.

 \begin{Prop} Let \Cl S be a Stone pseudovariety and let $X$ be a topological space.
-Then there exists an \Cl S-free Stone topological algebra over~$X$ which is uniquely determined up to continuous isomorphism. \end{Prop}
+Then there exists an \Cl S-free Stone topological algebra over~$X$ which is uniquely determined up to continuous isomorphism respecting generators. \end{Prop}